stiefkind/vintagecomputingbooks/README.md

 myself.

 Books can happen to be listed more then once, because they fit into more than one category.
-Numbers in the format *Bk??* refer to the storage location of the book.
+Numbers in the format *bk??* refer to the storage location of the book.